 Transcripts are evaluated based on the program of study you select when applying to SLCC.
 If you need assistance with choosing a program of study, contact an academic advisor.

-Transcript evaluation can take up to six weeks during peak registration.
+Transcript evaluation can take up to six weeks, or longer, during peak registration.
 For instructions on your specific student type (pre-health, veteran, concurrent, or other types), visit Transfer Guidelines.

 3 steps to have your transcripts evaluated